-I am graduate teaching assistant at the Department of Language and Linguistics, and I have taught in the UG modules ‘Introduction to Phonetics & Phonology’ and ‘Understanding English Grammar’ .
+I am a graduate teaching assistant at the Department of Language and Linguistics, and I have taught in the UG modules ‘Introduction to Phonetics & Phonology’ and ‘Understanding English Grammar’ .
 I have taught Spanish in the Department, and I have also assisted the Department of Education and the Centre of English Language Teaching tutoring home and international students in EAP and academic writing for MA students.
 I have also completed the York Learning and Teaching Award (YLTA) programme which has given me an Associate Fellow of the Higher Education Academy status.

 I started my academic career originally as an EFL teacher and teacher educator.
 Before starting my PhD in the UK, I lectured in Applied Phonetics for over a decade and briefly also in Discourse Analysis at different undergraduate and graduate programmes in Buenos Aires, Argentina (ISP Joaquín V González, ENSLV Sofía B de Spangenberg, Profesorado del Consudec, Universidad de Belgrano, Universidad Nacional de San Martín), training EFL teachers and translators, pre- and in-service.